jayrn02/GDP2023-24/README.md

 # GDP2023
-## Group Design Project for Year 3 for IOT Rainwater
+## Personal Group Design Project for Year 3 for IOT Rainwater

 **lib** - Contains Library, ignore this file.
 Install Library directly in platformio and it will handle the rest
 **src** - Contains the functions for sensor and component as well as the main execution file